Wood vs Laminate Flooring

 medium commercial traffic (eg. cafes, offices etc).
 We

-consider this to be the best value for money for what laminate is
+consider this to be the best value for money for the typical what

-typically used for in NZ, but Pergo do make laminates that are AC6
+laminate is typically used for in NZ, but Pergo do make laminates

-/class 34, suitable for the highest traffic public space, which are
+that are AC6 /class 34, suitable for the highest traffic public

-31 is probably a minimum to aim for when looking at laminate
+recommend AC3 / class 31 as the minimum to aim for when looking at

-options, and if the laminate you're looking at is not tested at all
+laminate options, and if the laminate you're looking at is not

 You have two choices with wood floors - they may be either glued